SimplGy/simplgy.github.io/_TODO.md

 ## Today

 ## On Deck
-o Fix video origin, see if it can work on mobile o Use an img while the video is loading, and play seamlessly from there o Support code highlighting with normal triple-backtick code blocks instead of boo `% highlight js %` stuff
+o wrap jekyll in gulp/npm scripts so I can have at least a min-cat asset pipeline o Fix video origin, see if it can work on mobile o Use an img while the video is loading, and play seamlessly from there o Support code highlighting with normal triple-backtick code blocks instead of boo `% highlight js %` stuff